How Your Interests Can Affect Your Social Success

-- Knowing waaaaay too much about your interest, especially about small details.
+- Knowing waaaaay too much about your interest, especially tiny details.

 - Putting aside more important or essential activities to pursue your interest.

-- Accomplishing goals that seem pointless for most people.
+- Accomplishing interest-related goals that seem pointless for most people.

-I.e., displaying levels of emotion about your hobby that seem inappropriate to most people.
+In other words, displaying levels of emotion about your hobby that seem inappropriate to most people.
 Or treating it like it's life or death, when it's just supposed to be a fun diversion.

 There's a balance you may have to make between becoming proficient at your interest and developing yourself socially